HISTORY OF PHARMACY IN INDIA

 · Poisoning due to quinine.

-· Putting of croton oil into eye instead of atropine solution.
+· Putting of croton oil into eye instead of atropine

 · Selling of chalk powder tablets in place of quinine.